-Degree outcomes vary across different student groups, as does the number of Home students from Black, Asian and Minority Ethnic (BAME) backgrounds graduating from the University.
-The number of BAME students as a proportion of the total student population at BU increased in 2020/21 to just over 14% (511) but remains small and therefore the data is prone to fluctuation.
-The trend of improvement in attainment for BAME students recovered in 2020/21 having dropped in 2019/20.
-Approximately 72% of BAME students achieved a good honours degree.
-This represents a small improvement in attainment from 2018/19, and narrows the gap in attainment for BAME students compared to the cohort to under 10 percentage points.
-Action to address the BAME attainment gap as identified in the Access and Participation Plan has been enhanced following analysis of the 2020/21 data and remains a priority.
-This plan is fully aligned to the University's 'Fusion' strategy by promoting progression and success for all students.
+Degree outcomes vary across different student groups, as does the number of Home students from Black.
+Asian and Minority Ethnic (BAME) backgrounds graduating from the University.
+The number of BAME students as a proportion of the total student population at BU is small and therefore the data is prone to fluctuation, with the number of BAME students graduating in 2022/23 decreasing by 20 percentage points (pp) compared to the previous year.
+In 2022/23, approximately 60% of BAME students achieved a good honours degree.
+Action to address the BAME attainment gap as identified in the current Access and Participation Plan remains a priority.
+BAME attainment will be an objective in BU's new Access and Participation Plan covering 2025/26 onwards, with activity to address the awarding gap embedded in our intervention strategies.
+This is fully aligned to the University's 'Fusion' strategy by promoting progression and success for all students.